microsoft/studentambassadors/Bug-Bash/README.md

 ## Previous Bug Bash Materials 🧑‍💻
 **[Azure Static Web Apps Learn Collection](https://learn.microsoft.com/en-us/users/sacoordinator-0284/collections/z232ano0zdwdz7) - Static Web Apps is a modern web app service that offers streamlined full-stack development from source code to global high availability.**

+ Azure Static Web Apps is, and will continue to be, a large part of our [technical onboarding](https://github.com/microsoft/SATechnicalOnboarding/blob/main/technical-onboarding-instructions.md) to the Ambassadors commmunity, and this feedback improves that learning experience for others.

 Benefits of Static Web Apps include: